 One common solution is to add weatherstripping around doors and windows to keep out air.
 Plastic insulation over your windows also helps with this.
 Duct sealing is an important strategy that helps you direct more of your conditioned air into your living spaces rather than allowing it to escape before getting to your supply vents.

-If you think you could benefit from an energy evaluation, contact Roth Heating & Cooling, Plumbing & Electrical today.
+If you think you could benefit from an energy evaluation, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services today.
 We have performed energy evaluations for Portland residents since 1976.